FOUfashion/frontend/README.md

 ## IDE and linting :star:

 I use [Atom](https://atom.io/) with `atom-beautify`, `autocomplete`, `language-babel`, `linter`, `linter-eslint`, `linter-scss-lint` and `css-comb`.
 These plugins provide code formatting, auto completion, ES6+ support and linting.

+## Dev Guide :notebook_with_decorative_cover:

+- Components
+  - composition > inheritance
+  - use decorators and higher order components

+- Component styles
+  - each component has a local stylesheet `styles.scss`, preferred over JS
+  - all the class names in a component must come from the local stylesheet
+  - to reuse styles, use `scss` mixins and define new classes in the local stylesheet
+  - if a certain element and style is used frequently, consider making it a component